($835) Cost to ship a car from El Paso, TX to Los Angeles, CA

 The time of the year

-Seasonal demand and weather conditions in both El Paso and Los Angeles can impact car shipping prices.
+The time of year and weather conditions in El Paso and Los Angeles play a major role in determining car shipping rates.

 With a desert climate, El Paso's weather is typically predictable but some winters can have extreme weather.
 Roads may become icy on some days in the winter which would affect your move.